dragonflyoss/d7y.io/docs/getting-started/quick-start/multi-cluster-kubernetes.md

   enable: true
 ```

-Create dragonfly cluster A using the configuration file:
+Create Dragonfly cluster A using the configuration file:

 <!-- markdownlint-disable -->